Best MMORPG 2017

 Pantheon: Rise of the Fallen

-Model: Subscription or Buy to Play
+Model: Subscription or One time purchase

 Release Date: 2017

-An upcoming old school MMORPG by Visionary Realms Inc., Pantheon: Rise of the Fallen is set to have an alpha version and beta version in 2016, followed by an official release in 2017.
+An upcoming old school MMO by Visionary Realms Inc., Pantheon: Rise of the Fallen is set to have an alpha version and beta version in 2016, followed by an official release in 2017.
 The game is high fantasy “with a strong focus on group-oriented content” as well as exploration and adventure.

 There will be nine races and twelve classes to choose from.
 Character progression will not be usual style of leveling up just one character.
 The progeny system allows characters to have children who will inherit a few advantages such as boosted stats.